PUBLISHER: Polaris Market Research | PRODUCT CODE: 1903864

 By type, the proton exchange membrane fuel cell (PEMFC) segment held the largest share in 2024 due to its quick startup time and high power density.
 This makes it particularly well-suited for the transportation industry, especially for fuel cell electric vehicles.

-Based on application, the stationary segment held the largest share in 2024, driven by the need for reliable, clean power solutions for critical infrastructure.
-These systems are widely used for backup power in places such as data centers and hospitals, as well as for combined heat and power systems.
+Based on application, the stationary business had the largest share in 2024, driven by the need for reliable, clean energy supplies for critical applications such as data centers, healthcare facilities, and CHP plants.

 A few key players in the market include Plug Power, Inc.; Ballard Power Systems, Inc.; FuelCell Energy, Inc.; Doosan Fuel Cell, Co., Ltd.; Bloom Energy; Ceres Power Holdings PLC; ITM Power PLC; SFC Energy AG; Nuvera Fuel Cells, LLC; and Toyota Motor Corporation.

-Polaris Market Research has segmented the fuel cell market report on the basis of type, application, and region:
+Polaris Market Research has segmented the fuel cell market report based on type, application, size, fuel, component, end user, and region.

 Solid Oxide Fuel Cells